Lee Taft’s Full-Day Workshop

 The Corrective and Supportive System

-Understanding the concepts helps to establish a framework of why the athletes perform specific actions.
+Understanding the concepts helps to establish a framework for why the athletes perform specific actions.
 These concepts also help the coach build a vocabulary that ties the concept to action.
 Lee’s concepts are simple and effective at driving home a correlation between what is being implied and how it should be performed.
 Many of Lee’s concepts will be discussed to bring a certain level of clarity to his teaching methods and principles.

 Lee is famous for his terminologies, such as Plyo-Step, Hip Turn, Directional-Step, Glide Step, and several other terms.
 These terminologies describe the athlete’s actual ACTION in an organic or “natural” response to the task.
 These actions will be discussed in great length, and the myths of why many of them shouldn’t be used will be dispelled quickly- backed by my laws of physics and biomechanics.